-In discussing realistic treatment options, Dr. Quatela will include what can and cannot be achieved, and what is a reasonable result for you.
+In discussing realistic treatment options, Dr. Quatela or Dr. Lee will include what can and cannot be achieved, and what is a reasonable result for you.
 You should receive information about the hair transplant procedure, including the placement of incisions, any risks involved, how to prepare for the procedure, the post-operative care involved and a realistic time frame for each post-operative phase (when you can go back to work, when you can expect the final result, etc.).
 Along with surgical options, your discussion should include non-surgical options for hair re-growth.
 QCHR aspires to serve as a resource for many treatment options.

 Obtain written information about hair replacement surgery.
 Written information about the procedure affords you the ability to process the wealth of information at your own pace following the hair restoration consultation.

 Investing time and energy at the beginning will pay off in many ways.
 We see it in improved self-confidence, renewed self-esteem, and the smiling faces of our patients.
 It is what makes this rewarding to us.

 The Quatela Center for Hair Restoration is a leading name in hair restoration across upstate New York.
 Men and women frequently travel from outside the area—even internationally—to enjoy our refined expertise in creating natural-looking hair transplant results.